criipto/docs-old/how-to/control-sessions.md

 {% iconnote info %}

 The session information needed to maintain an SSO session is maintained in `HTTP-only`, `Secure` cookies, created with `SameSite=None`.
-This menas that the session can be established and maintained even if your users access your Criipto Verify domain in third-party context.
+This means that the session can be established and maintained even if your users access your Criipto Verify domain in third-party context.
 Cookies and therefore also the SSO session is tied to a single Criipto Verify domain.

 {% endiconnote %}